Updated Feb/2023 – The Angkor Wat International Half Marathon 2023 is scheduled for 3rd December.

 When – December

-» Hotels for the Angkor Wat Half Marathon in Siem Reap, Cambodia.
+» Hotels for the Angkor Wat Half Marathon in Siem Reap, Cambodia

 If you want to splurge and treat yourself, book your stay at Shinta Mani Resort, it’s known as the best hotel with the best staff in Siem Reap.

-For a midrange hotel you can try the stylish Angkor Pearl Hotel, for less than USD 30 you can get a beautiful and comfy room.
+For a midrange hotel, you can try the stylish Angkor Pearl Hotel, for less than USD 30 you can get a beautiful and comfy room.

-» How to get to the Angkor Wat Half Marathon Siem Reap, Cambodia.
-If you want to save money you can board a bus in Bangkok, it’s about 10 hours trip.
+» How to get to the Angkor Wat Half Marathon

+The easiest way is to fly.
+From Bangkok, Singapore, or Kuala Lumpur you can reach Siem Reap.
+Or you can fly to the capital, Phnom Pem, and then get a bus.
+If you want to save money you can board a bus in Bangkok, it’s about 10 hour trip.

 To make it worst the Immigration officers at the Cambodian border will demand a bribe to give you the VISA.
-We crossed this border twice and on both times they charged an extra USD 5 from every single passenger.
+We crossed this border twice and on both times they charged an extra USD 5 for every single passenger.

 Lonely Planet guides about Siem Reap and Angkor Wat, Cambodia.